seekindark/helloworld/README.md

 # helloworld
 start git from web github
-start to create a repo for various programming language
+start to create a repo for excercise of various programming languages